-Acupuncture is a 3000+ year old Chinese healthcare system using needles and other stimuli to access the body’s innate healing mechanisms.
+Acupuncture is a 3000+ year old Chinese healthcare system, for billions of people, using very fine needles and other stimuli to access the body’s innate healing mechanisms.
 Acupuncture is practiced around the world today.
-It is a natural and holistic treatment, which is recognized by the World Health Organization (WHO).
+It is a natural and holistic treatment protocol, which is recognized by the World Health Organization (WHO).

 Acupuncture directs, regulates and balances Qi (pronounced “chee”), which is the vital energy that flows through the body.
 By restoring the balance of Qi, acupuncture treats pain and disease, and also promotes general wellness.

-When Qi flows freely and in the correct proportions through the Meridians, the body is in harmony and the person is healthy and balanced.
+When Qi flows freely through the Meridians, the body is in harmony and the person is healthy and balanced.

 When the flow of Qi is blocked, deficient or excess, the harmony of the body is disrupted and pain or disease results.
 There is a Chinese saying, “If there is free flow, there is no pain; if there is no free flow, there is pain“.

-The goal of acupuncture is to restore the free flow of Qi, balance and health to the body, by stimulating specific points along the Meridians.
+The goal of acupuncture is to restore the free flow of Qi by stimulating specific points along the Meridians.
+Thereby, bringing balance and health to the body.